 Take part in research

 Find out about health research studies and how you may be able to take part.

 Download the NHS COVID-19 test and trace app

 Swanlow Medical CentreDene Drive Primary Care CentreDene DriveWinsford, CW7 1ATTel: 01606 - 544644

 You do not have to make an appointment in order to have forms completed (for example, housing letter).
-Please bring these forms to the reception desk at the surgery asking when would be a suitable time to collect them.
+Please ring the Secretaries for advice.
 There are charges for certain forms which will be explained to you when you hand over your form.

-If you feel your appointment is of an urgent nature (i.e. new acute illness) you should ring the surgery on 01606 544644 and explain to the receptionist that you have a health issue you would deem to be urgent, you will then be offered either a telephone consultation with a GP or you may be offered an appointment on the same day you are ringing in.
+If you feel your appointment is of an urgent nature (i.e. new acute illness) you should ring the surgery on 01606 544644 and explain to the Care Navigator that you have a health issue you would deem to be urgent, you will then be offered either a telephone consultation with a clinician or you may be offered an appointment on the same day you are ringing in.

-If you feel your problem is not urgent and you do not need to be examined you can request a telephone consultation with a GP.
-Please ensure you give an up to date contact phone number to the receptionist and that you will be available when they call you back.
+If you feel your problem is not urgent and you do not need to be examined you can request a telephone consultation with a clinician.
+Please ensure you give an up to date contact phone number to the Care Navigator and that you will be available when they call you back.
 The doctor will call you back as soon as necessary or in the next few days.
 Alternatively they will suggest that an appointment is made.

 Our doctors will request a chaperone to be present in certain circumstances in order to protect the interests of both the patient and themselves.
 If this has not been offered and you consider it necessary please ask.
 We also now have a trained male chaperone should the need arise.

 Home visits will only be made for persons TOO ILL TO ATTEND the surgery.
 If a home visit is necessary, please telephone as early as possible PLEASE TELEPHONE BEFORE 10.00 am and you will be placed on GP Triage list, the GP will know it is a Home Visit request and will ring you back within the hour.